Kansallinen Ykkönen

-Naisten Ykkönen (Damettan, Women's First/One) is the second highest division of women's football in Finland.
+Kansallinen Ykkönen (Nationella Ettan, National First/One) is the second highest division of women's football in Finland.
 It is overseen by the Suomen Palloliitto (Football Association of Finland).
-Teams in Naisten Ykkönen can gain promotion to the top-tier Kansallinen Liiga or be relegated to the third-tier Naisten Kakkonen.
-At the conclusion of the 2019 season, PK-35 Vantaa gained promotion to the Kansallinen Liiga as champions of the Naisten Ykkönen and PK-35 gained promotion by winning the promotion/relegation series against IK Myran.
-Conversely, GBK Kokkola and Ilves/2, were relegated to the Naisten Kakkonen at the conclusion of the 2019 season.
+Teams in Kansallinen Ykkönen can gain promotion to the top-tier Kansallinen Liiga or be relegated to the third-tier Naisten Kakkonen.
+At the conclusion of the 2025 season, Ilves gained promotion to the Kansallinen Liiga as champions of the Kansallinen Ykkönen.
+Conversely, RoPS was relegated to the Naisten Kakkonen at the conclusion of the 2025 season.

 History

 The league was founded in 1984 as the Naisten I divisioona (Women's Division 1).
 The league was preceded by the Naisten perussarja (Women's Base Series), which played during 1973–1980, and the Naisten aluesarja (Women's Regional Series), which played during 1981–1983.
 Naisten I divisioona was renamed “Naisten Ykkönen” in 1996.
+Naisten Ykkönen was renamed "Kansallinen Ykkönen" in 2025.